AdaCore/uwrap/documentation/source/tutorial/tutorial.rst

    match DefiningName (x"Some_(?<a>.*)") and parent (ParamSpec ()) wrap w_DefiningName ("A_Param_\e<a>");

 First, you'll notice ``import ada.wrappers`` which references a module from the standard UWrap library.
-As for languages such as Java, a UWrap scrip always has access to all its standard library.
+As for languages such as Java, a UWrap script always has access to all of its standard library.
 As a matter of fact, we've been using it when writing ``standard.out`` before, using the ``out`` template of the module ``standard``.
 Using an ``import`` clause allows to refer to the entities declared in that module without having to prefix.

 The next call is: